LumberjackUsingMath/webserver/README.md

 ### My prerequisites :
 1. I did not know what a Maven project is.
-2. my Java skills were from a university course from 2019, so my code is very junior.
+2. My Java skills were from a university course in 2019, so my code is very "junior".
 3. I used an REST API via Python once
 4. I did not know the HTTP protocol